 - Financial Aid Workshop

 - Industry Facility Tours (Tentative)

 Cost: There is no cost to participate in the SMARTS Program.
 Each student will be provided with books, calculators, a locker, computer accounts and a meal card while participating in the program.
 However, students will be responsible for transportation to and from UCLA.

-The 2014 SMARTS Application is now available for download.
-Click the following link the download the application.
-The deadline to submit the completed application is April 25, 2014
+The 2015 SMARTS Application will be available to download on Feb.
+1, 2015 The deadline to submit the completed application is April 24, 2015

 A complete application packet must contain all of the following items:

 b.
 One-page essay based on questions provided (please make sure to have an adult proofread your essay before submission)